afshinator/OdinRailsStudyGroup/week5-transcript.md

 - I had a hard time reading and learning the routing information from the RailsGuides!

 - Luckily basic routing is pretty... basic!
-For me, I have to go over the syntax and the details over-and-over for it to get natural.
+Though there are a lot of little details that can go in one ear and out the other because it might be many applications down the line before we need some of those details.
+For me, I have to go over the syntax and the details over-and-over *and use it* for it to sink in.
 Until then, this is yet another one of those things where I'll be looking up and copying and pasting code for a while.
+So in this weeks studygroup, we'll go deeper than your basic tutorial, but we won't cover everything there is to know.

 - Also last week we looked at the
 [RailsGuides' Getting Started App's routes file](https://github.com/afshinator/OdinRailsStudyGroup/blob/master/week4-transcript.md#odins-restclient-project).